insomnia-pt/cms/README.md

     - description (description visible in page edition)
     - datatype (id of the field type - text / combobox / upload / ... - check `datasources_fieldtypes` table)
     - size (bootstrap col size)
+    - multilang (if 1, the system allow translate de field)
     - admin (if 1, the field is only visible to admin)
     - parameters (in some cases, the field type require values to choose - like a combobox)
       - values